We scale up clean cooling solutions.

 Working collaboratively with our funding and implementing partners, we've supported gigaton-scale emissions reductions and improved access to clean cooling.

-against our results framework, with the aim to help funders and partners maximize the climate and equity benefits of efficient, climate-friendly cooling.
+The team aims to help partners maximize the climate and equity benefits of efficient, climate-friendly cooling.

 Noah Horowitz